pauljickling/notes/terminal/basics.md

 `ssh-keygen -t rsa -b 4096 -C  "{email address}"` Generates a SSH key associated with your email address.
 Providing an email address at the end of your public key is a good practice because it allows an admin to easily identify who has access to a server in the `authorized_keys` file.

+`ssh-keygen -t ed25519` Generates an ssh key with the ED-25519 cryptography algorithm, which is preferred over RSA keys as best practice.
+Note that with these there is no need to specify the bit length using the `-b` flag.

 `ssh-add ~/.ssh/id_rsa` Adds SSH private key to the SSH-agent.

 ## Security